 Whether it’s flags and bunting for the 4th of July or Santa and snowmen for Christmas, nothing gets you in the holiday spirit more than putting up your decorations.
 That is, unless you are unable to find your favorite decorations when it’s time to flaunt them; or worse, discovering they’re damaged or broken.

-Here are some simple tips to keep your holiday decorations organized, protected and easy to find in your garage.
+Here are the best tips to keep your holiday decorations organized, protected from breakage, and easy to find.
+These 5 steps ensure your holiday investment will be preserved for years to come.

 Many people keep their decorations in cardboard boxes.
 Although this is a popular practice it’s not ideal.
 Cardboard boxes do nothing to protect your decorations from pests, rodents and the elements.
 They’re also susceptible to collapsing or ripping and will not stand the test of time.
 Plastic containers are a better choice for organizing and storing your decorations in the garage.